-Each teacher candidate roster contains the email address and/or school phone information of his or her cooperating teacher.
+Each teacher candidate roster contains the email address and/or school phone information of their cooperating teacher.
 The candidate is encouraged to initiate communication with the cooperating teacher in advance of the experience, setting a tone that shows he or she wants to make the most of the experience.
-The candidate should introduce him or herself and ask for a time to meet on the first day to share goals for the experience, to discuss the reflection journal, and to ask questions related to teaching and classroom procedures.
+The candidate should introduce themselves and ask for a time to meet on the first day to share goals for the experience, to discuss the reflection journal, and to ask questions related to teaching and classroom procedures.
 Each candidate has been advised that the key to a good experience is the attitude he or she communicates.